 Knowing that it is the last time you are doing those activities with your dog is likely to put too much pressure on you and make you feel depressed.
 Dogs sense our emotional states and often reflect on them.
 Basically, when we feel bad our dogs feel bad too.

 To avoid stressing your dog, it is advisable not to make decisions too much in advance.
-For example, it is not recommended to go to the vets and schedule the euthanasia one month in advance.
+For example, it is not recommended to go to the vet and schedule the euthanasia one month in advance.

 Instead, spend as much quality time as possible with your dog and schedule the procedure several days beforehand.
 Acknowledging several signs a dog's health is declining can help make the decision.

 In the past, the decision to euthanize or not was controversial.
 Today, what is controversial is the place of euthanasia.
 While some dog parents prefer having their dogs euthanized at home, others opt for spending the last few hours in a veterinary facility.
 Honestly, both options have their pros and cons.

 In the past, euthanasia was performed strictly in vet facilities.
 Over time, to avoid the discomfort of visiting the vet in the dog’s last hours of life, many dog parents reverted to having their dog put to sleep at home, sadly, by themselves.

 We cannot emphasize how irresponsible this was.
 Dog owners would usually use large amounts of sleeping pills, which is not only inefficient but may also prolong or worsen the dog’s suffering.

 To avoid such issues, today, most vets offer a new service: Performing euthanasia in the comfort of your home.
 However, as mentioned, both options can be tricky.